On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Introduction

-Thus in Section~\ref{sec:sis1} we will prove identification results for the case when in \eqref{maxexpect} we have $\sparsity= 1$, ie. $\mathcal X_\sparsity=\mathcal X_1$, assuming first a simple (discrete, noise-free) signal model and then progressing to a noisy, continuous signal model.
-In Section~\ref{sec:slarger1} we will extend these results to the case $\sparsity > 1$.
-Finally in Sections~\ref{sec:finitesis1} and \ref{sec:finiteslarger1}, we will go from asymptotic results to results for finite sample sizes and prove versions of Theorem~\ref{th:goal} that quantify the sizes of the parameters $\eps, p$ in terms of the number of training signals $\nsig$ and the size of $C$ in terms of the number of atoms $\natoms$.
+Thus in Section~\ref{sec:asymptotic} we will prove identification results for \eqref{maxexpect} assuming first a simple (discrete, noise-free) signal model and then progressing to a noisy, continuous signal model.
+In Section~\ref{sec:finite} we will go from asymptotic results to results for finite sample sizes and prove versions of Theorem~\ref{th:goal} that under the same assumptions as the asymptotic results quantify the sizes of the parameters $\eps, p$ in terms of the number of training signals $\nsig$ and the size of $C$ in terms of the number of atoms $\natoms$.
 In the last section we will discuss the implications of our results for practical applications, compare them to existing identification results and point out some directions for future research.